2018 Google SEO updates once again changed the face of SEO as many of them were major core updates that we saw from Google.

 So if you have a dropping keyword, wait it out.
 Start focusing on pointing backlinks elsewhere.
 If you’re using Ahrefs or SEM Rush, I know you’ve seen global keywords increasing though out your backlink campaign.
 If you’re building backlinks and they look un-natural, you’re going to see keywords continue to fall.
 Focus your efforts elsewhere.

-2. CTR Is A Major Google SEO Ranking Factor
+2. CTR Is A Google SEO Ranking Factor Or Not?

 As I mentioned earlier in this guide, mobile is the top used device for searching Google.
-Mobile has been trending for several years.
+Mobile has been trending this way for several years.

 Google has repeatedly told us that mobile is a part of the SEO ranking equation and we’re seeing it evolve right in front of our eyes.
 If your website and web properties are not mobile friendly, your site can have problems ranking high.